Cycling the Pyrenees: Complete Region Guide

 Day 2: Girona → Llanars (Camprodon Valley)

-Early kilometres unfold through quiet Catalan backroads before the terrain begins to rise toward Camprodon
+Early kilometeres unfold through Catalan backroads before the terrain rises toward Camprodon

 Begin your journey through rolling countryside toward Banyoles, passing its iconic lake before the terrain gradually steepens.
 The ride continues into the foothills of the Pyrenees, finishing in the stone village of Llanars near Camprodon, surrounded by alpine meadows and clear mountain rivers.